 Which manufacturers of generic versions of psychotropic medications are better or worse?

-Copyright © 2017 to 2022, Simple and Practical Medical Education, LLC.
+Copyright © 2017 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
+Disclaimer: The material on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.

 I believe this was widely done in the U.S. Fluoxetine is stable in acidic solutions.
 Alan Schatzberg’s Biological Therapies in Psych once had an article about “the end of Cranzac”.